SajedehHedayat/Optimization/README.md

 # Optmization
-The answer to the optimization exercises of Zak's book
+Answer to the optimization exercises of Zak's book Classification drugs